-The Board of Education recognizes students may have allergies to certain foods and other substances and may be at risk for anaphylaxis.
+The Board of Education recognizes students may have allergies to certain foods and other substances and may be at risk for anaphylaxisanaphylactic reaction.
 Anaphylaxis is a sudden, severe, serious, systemic allergic reaction that can involve various areas of the body (such as the skin, respiratory tract, gastrointestinal tract, and cardiovascular system).
 Anaphylaxis is a serious allergic reaction that may be rapid in onset and may cause death.

 An Individualized Healthcare Plan (IHP) and an Individualized Emergency Healthcare Plan (IEHP) will be developed for each student at risk for a life-threatening allergic reaction.
-Self-administration of medication, the placement and the accessibility of epinephrine, and the recruitment and training of designees who volunteer to administer epinephrine during school and at school-sponsored functions when the school nurse or designee is not available shall be in accordance with N.J.S.A.
+Selfadministration of medication, the placement and the accessibility of epinephrine, and the recruitment and training of designees who volunteer to administer epinephrine during school and at school-sponsored functions when the school nurse or designee is not available shall be in accordance with N.J.S.A.
 18A:40-12 and Board Policy and Regulation 5330.
-School staff will be appropriately trained by the school nurse or designee to understand the school's general emergency procedures and steps to take should a life-threatening allergic reaction occur.
+Appropriate sSchool staff (certified and non-certified) and contracted employees (i.e., paraprofessionals and lunch aides) will be appropriately trained by the school nurse or designee to understand allergies to food and other substances, to recognize symptoms of an allergic reaction, and to understand the school's general emergency procedures and steps to take should a life-threatening allergic reaction occur.